 i.
-Compliance with Australian Accounting Standards - Reduced Disclosure Requirements
+Compliance with Australian Accounting Standards - Simplified Disclosure Requirements ii.
+New and amended standards adopted by the Company

 In the opinion of the directors the Company is not publicly accountable.
-These special purpose financial statements have been prepared in accordance with Tier 2: Australian Accounting Standards - Reduced Disclosure Requirements, other authoritative pronouncements of the Australian Accounting Standards Board, Interpretations and the Australian Charities and Not-for-profits Commission Act 2012.
+These financial statements have been prepared in accordance with Tier 2: Australian Accounting Standards - Simplied Disclosure Requirements, other authoritative pronouncements of the Australian Accounting Standards Board, Interpretations and the Australian Charities and Notfor-profits Commission Act 2012.